 Darlene Solomon is senior vice president and chief technology officer for Agilent Technologies.
 Her responsibilities include Agilent Research Laboratories which focuses on high impact, longer range research in support of Agilent's sustained business growth, and Agilent's programs in university relations, external research and venture investment.
 In her leadership role, she works closely with Agilent's businesses to define the company's technology strategy and R&D priorities.

-Solomon received her bachelor's degree in chemistry from Stanford University and a doctorate in bioinorganic chemistry from the Massachusetts Institute of Technology, and she completed Stanford University's Executive Development Program.
-In recognition of her career accomplishments, Solomon was elected to the National Academy of Engineering in 2017.
-She was also inducted into the Women in Technology International's Hall of Fame (2001), received the YWCA Tribute to Women and Industry Award (2004), named to Diversity Journal's Women Worth Watching (2007) and Corporate Board Member's 50 Top Women in Technology (2008), received the USC Viterbi School of Engineering's Daniel J Epstein Engineering Management Award (2018) and elected to George Washington High School's Alumni Hall of Merit (2018).
+Solomon earned her bachelor's degree in chemistry from Stanford University and a doctorate in bioinorganic chemistry from the Massachusetts Institute of Technology, and she completed Stanford University's Executive Development Program.
+Amongst the recognition for her accomplishments Solomon was elected to the National Academy of Engineering and received the USC Viterbi School of Engineering's Daniel J Epstein Engineering Management Award.
+She was also elected Fellow, American Institute for Medical and Biological Engineering, inducted into the Women in Technology International's Hall of Fame, received the YWCA Tribute to Women and Industry Award, and named to Corporate Board Member's 50 Top Women in Technology.

 Solomon serves on the board of directors at Materion Corporation.
-She also participates in multiple academic and government advisory and review boards, including current and recent appointments to the National Academies' Board on Chemical Sciences and Technology, Visiting Committee on Advanced Technology of the National Institutes of Standards and Technology, Stanford University Dean of Research Advisory Council, UC Berkeley's College of Engineering Advisory Board and Singapore National Research Foundation's Scientific Advisory Board.
+She also participates in multiple academic and government advisory and review boards, including current and recent appointments to the National Academies' Board on Chemical Sciences and Technology, Visiting Committee on Advanced Technology of the National Institutes of Standards and Technology, Stanford Interdisciplinary Life Sciences Council, UC Berkeley's College of Engineering Advisory Board, and Singapore National Research Foundation's Scientific Advisory Board.

 Download Biography PDF